Dr Nagi Assaad is an Ophthalmic Surgeon practising in General Ophthalmology and Medical Retina.

 Dr Woo is a specialist ophthalmologist managing all common eye conditions including cataracts and the medical management of glaucoma including laser treatment for narrow angle glaucoma which is more prevalent in the Asian population.

 Dr Woo speaks conversational Cantonese.

-Dr Jay Yohendran is an ophthalmologist who specialises in refractive cataract surgery and glaucoma surgery.
+Dr Jay Yohendran is an ophthalmologist who specialises in refractive cataract surgery.

 Dr Jay Yohendran graduated with Honours from the University of Sydney Medical School in 2001.
 Prior to this he completed a Bachelor of Medical Science degree at Sydney University, and later a Masters of Public Health at NSW University.

-After completing ophthalmology training at the prestigious Royal Victorian Eye and Ear Hospital in Melbourne, Dr Yohendran returned to Sydney to complete his Fellowship in comprehensive ophthalmology at Royal Prince Alfred Hospital.
+After completing ophthalmology training at the Royal Victorian Eye and Ear Hospital in Melbourne, Dr Yohendran returned to Sydney to complete his Fellowship in comprehensive ophthalmology at Royal Prince Alfred Hospital.
 He has also completed a twelve-month Fellowship in Glaucoma at Sydney Eye Hospital.
-Dr Yohendran has a special interest in refractive cataract surgery, and has completed a Graduate Diploma in Refractive Surgery at Sydney University.
+Dr Yohendran has a special interest in optimising refractive outcomes with cataract surgery, and has completed a Graduate Diploma in Refractive and Cataract Surgery at Sydney University.

-Dr Yohendran is a member of the Royal Australian and New Zealand College of Ophthalmologists, as well as the Australasian Society of Cataract and Refractive Surgeons, and the Australian and New Zealand Glaucoma Interest Group.
+Dr Yohendran is a member of the Royal Australian and New Zealand College of Ophthalmologists, as well as the Australasian Society of Cataract and Refractive Surgeons.

 He is a Visiting Medical Officer at Royal Prince Alfred Hospital, and a Clinical Lecturer at Sydney University.